immersed-web/inclubit-360/README.md

 #### Update to new version
 If you want to update to a new version available on github, you need to stop the docker services, pull the latest version from github, run the frontend build script, and start the docker services.
+If there has been any canges to how the users are stored, you might need to reset the file **users.json** (open it and clear all it's content)
 Steps:
 - cd into `inclubit-360/backend/docker`
 - run `docker-compose down`